The 12 Best Things About Being a Highly Sensitive Person

-A happy highly sensitive woman leaping in the air
+A happy highly sensitive person

-But there are so many amazing things about being a highly sensitive person — it’s as though highly sensitive people are full of superpowers!
+But there are so many amazing things about being a highly sensitive person; it’s as though highly sensitive people are full of superpowers.
 Sometimes, you just need to step back and take a deeper look into things (which, fortunately, we HSPs are good at doing!) in order to access your strengths.
 Here are some of my favorite things about being a highly sensitive soul.

 Although it can be exhausting to process everything more deeply than non-HSPs, this does give highly sensitive people a leg up by allowing us to have more information when making decisions.
 From noticing how our friend’s voice changes when they’re upset to picking up on someone’s body language to remembering information from a past meeting at work, our brains allow us to access much more information than we may realize or appreciate.